GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 ## Potential enhancements {: #challenge }

-Based on what you’ve learned today, try to add any of the following features:
+Based on what you’ve learned today, try to implement any of the following:

 - Improve the CSS stylesheet.
-- Assign another keyboard shortcut.
+- Assign a different keyboard shortcut.
-- Add a new stylesheet to your favorite blog or another documentation site.
+- Change the layout of your favorite blog or documentation site.

 ## Keep building! {: #continue }

 Congratulations on finishing this tutorial 🎉.

-Continue developing your skills by completing other tutorials on this series:
+Continue leveling up your skills by completing other tutorials on this series:

 | Extension                        | What you will learn                               |
 |----------------------------------|---------------------------------------------------|